Expansions of Iterated Stratonovich Stochastic Integrals Based on Generalized Multiple Fourier Series: Multiplicities 1 to 8 and Beyond: Method of Generalized Multiple Fourier Series

 \section{Method of Generalized Multiple Fourier Series}

-In the previous section we paid attention that the approach, based on the Karhunen--Loeve expansion \cite{Mi2} and the method of generalized repeated Fourier series \cite{3}, \cite{4} (see also \cite{11}-\cite{16}, \cite{19}, \cite{20}) lead to iterated application of the operation of limit transition, so these methods may not converge in the mean-square sense to appropriate integrals (\ref{str}) for some methods of series summation.

-The mentioned problem not appears in the method, which is proposed for (\ref{ito}) in the theorem 1 (see below).
+In the previous section we paid attention on the fact that the approach based on the Karhunen--Loeve expansion \cite{Mi2} and the method of iterated Fourier series \cite{3}, \cite{4} (also see \cite{11}-\cite{16}, \cite{19}, \cite{20}, \cite{20xx}-\cite{12aa-afterxxx}) lead to iterated application of the operation of limit transition.
+This means that these methods may not converge in the mean-square sense to the appropriate stochastic integrals (\ref{str}) for some methods of series summation.
+As we noted above, where is no rigorous proof how to overcome the mentioned problem (iterated application of the operation of limit transition) in the papers \cite{KlPl2} (Sect.~5.8, pp.~202-204), \cite{KPS} (pp.~82-84), \cite{KPW} (pp.~438-439), \cite{Zapad-9} (pp.~263-264).
+Nevetheless, this problem not appears in the method, which is proposed for (\ref{ito}) in Theorems 1, 18 (see below).